 We now simulate the calibrated model in order to calculate the second moments of interest.
-We start with the model with flexible wages and show that a reduction in labor market frictions matches the data on the cyclicality of labor productivity and the relative volatility of labor input.
-Then we consider endogenous wage rigidity and show that the model can also match an increase in the relative volatility of wages, and -if endogenous wage rigidities are strong enough- can also generate a reduction in output volatility.
+We start with the model with flexible wages and show that a decline in labor market turnover of the same size as observed in the US, roughly matches the change in the cyclicality of labor productivity and the relative volatility of labor input in the data.
+Then we consider endogenous wage rigidity and show that the model can also generate an increase in the relative volatility of wages and a reduction in output volatility, although not of the same magnitude as observed in the data.

 The model with flexible wages is close to log-linear and a first-order approximation captures well the dynamics generated by the model.
-However, the model with endogenous wage rigidity is non-linear, because the wage depends on the past wage W{t-1} and the bounds of the bargaining set W_t^{UB} and W_t^{LB} , multiplied by the degree of rigidity R_t , which itself depends again on W_t and W_t^{UB} and W_t^{LB} , see (26) and (27).
+However, the model with endogenous wage rigidity is non-linear, because the wage depends on the past wage $W{t-1}$ and the bounds of the bargaining set $W_t^{UB}$ and $W_t^{LB}$ , multiplied by the degree of rigidity $R_t$ , which itself depends again on $W_t$ and $W_t^{UB}$ and $W_t^{LB}$ , see (26) and (27).
 If we were to log-linearize this wage rule, it would reduce to a partial adjustment rule with a constant degree of wage rigidity.
 Therefore, we use a second-order approximation of the policy functions.
-As an accuracy check, Figure 3 shows that a second-order approximation captures well the non-linear wage rule for $\rho = 1$, but for $\rho = 2$ or larger, a higher-order approximation is needed.
+As an accuracy check, Figure 3 shows that a second-order approximation captures well the non-linear wage rule for $\rho = 1$ , but for $\rho = 2$ or larger, a higher-order approximation is needed.
 We simulate the second-order approximation of the model 201,000 periods, discarding the first 1,000 observations to eliminate the effect of the initial conditions.
 The results of this exercise are reported in Table 7.